IsaacScript/isaac-steam-workshop-upload/README.md

 The script will:

 - install `steamcmd`
-- run `steamcmd`
-- prompt you for your username + password + Steam Guard code
+- run `steamcmd`, which will prompt you for your username + password + Steam Guard code
 - print out the contents of the `~/Steam/config/config.vdf` file

 Once you have the contents of the `config.vdf` file in your clipboard, add it as a repository secret by following these steps: